sanskrit/learnsanskrit.org/content/guide/other-scripts/romanized-sanskrit.md

 {h IAST}

 The {dfn International Alphabet for Sanskrit Transliteration}, or {dfn IAST}
 for short, became common among Western scholars in the 19th century.
+You can see the IAST letters below:

 {sounds-iast a A i I u U R RR L LL}
 {sounds-iast e ai o au aM aH}